 Article I – Name

-The name of this organization is the Georgia Conference of the American Association of University Professors.
+The name of this organization is the Georgia Conference of the American Association of University Professors, hereinafter referred to as “the Conference.”

 Article II – Purpose

-- Protect and advance the professional status and interest of all faculty.
+- Protect and advance the professional status and interests of all faculty.

-- Facilitate the dissemination among members and non-members of information on higher education principles and practices.
+- Facilitate the dissemination of information on higher education principles and practices.

-- Assist AAUP chapters in the state of Georgia.
+- Support the formation and development of AAUP chapters in the state of Georgia.

 - Develop the necessary programs and structures to accomplish the aforementioned purposes.